 SpeSeas, in collaboration with Save Our Sea Turtles (SOS), would like to work with YOU!
 We are engaging members of the public, as citizen scientists, in the monitoring and conservation of sea turtles in Trinidad and Tobago.
 We have partnered with ProTECTOR Inc. of Honduras, developers of the TURT data collection mobile application (Android or iOS), to allow tour guides, snorkellers, SCUBA divers, dive shops, or any member of the public to report sea-turtle sightings.
 Anyone can get involved!

-To view global sea turtle sighting by users of the TURT app click here.
+To view sea turtle sightings in Trinidad and Tobago by users of the TURT app click here.

-(Scroll down for detailed instructions on how to use the app and the web link.)
+(Scroll down for detailed instructions on how to use the app.)

 - DO NOT use flash photography for nesting turtles;

 - ALWAYS maintain a distance of at least two metres (2m) from a nesting turtle;

 - NEVER touch or stand in the path of the turtle.